-Balcones Canyonlands and Live Oak Mesquite Savanna | The Balcones Canyonlands and Live Oak-Mesquite Savanna subregions provide variation on the plateau.
-The Live Oak-Mesquite Savanna dominates most of the western and northern portion of the Edwards Plateau, although intermittent finger-like portions exist in the eastern portion of the Plateau.
+Balcones Canyonlands & Live Oak Mesquite Savanna | The Balcones Canyonlands and Live Oak-Mesquite Savanna subregions provide variation on the plateau.
+The Live Oak-Mesquite Savanna dominates most of the western and northern portion of the Edwards Plateau although intermittent finger-like portions exist in the eastern portion of the Plateau.
 The Live Oak-Mesquite Savanna subregion is dominated, as its name suggests, by mesquite shrubland and live oak trees.
-Elsewhere, limestone canyons cut by tributaries of the Colorado River identify the Balcones Canyonlands.
-Karst topography further characterizes the terrain, the result of acidic rainfall reacting with limestone bedrock, which creates Swiss cheese-like formations in the ground.
-Water percolating through the porous limestone contributes to recharge of the Edwards Aquifer lying below.
-Slopes are particularly steep along stream courses, with soil depth varying by topography.
-Hilltops usually have thin soils while flat areas and lowlands have thicker soils.
-Vegetative cover in the Canyonlands consists of evergreen woodlands and deciduous forests composed of Texas mountain laurel, Lacey oak, Black cherry, Bigtooth maple, Ashe juniper, sumac, acacia, and Honey mesquite.
+On the other hand, limestone canyons cut by tributaries of the Colorado River, identify the Balcones Canyonlands.
+Karst topography further characterizes the terrain-the result of acidic rainfall reacting with limestone bedrock, which creates Swiss cheese-like formations in the ground.
+Water percolation through the porous limestone contributes to recharge of the Edwards Aquifer below.
+Slopes are particularly steep along stream courses with soil depth varying by topography slopes and hilltops usually have thin soils whereas flat areas and lowlands have thicker soils.
+Vegetative cover in the Canyonlands consists of evergreen woodlands and deciduous forests composed of Texas mountain laurel, Lacey oak, black cherry, bigtooth maple, Ashe juniper, sumac, acacia, and honey mesquite.